solid/solidproject.org/_posts/for-developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

    `https://pod.inrupt.com`), you'll just need to change the `oidcIssuer`
     value in the application's `index.js` file accordingly.

-If you don't already have a Pod:
+If you don't already have a Pod, simply register one now:

  - Open a browser to `https://solidcommunity.net/`.